bryanwrk/WebexOAuthDemo/Spark-iOS-SDK-Demo-App/README.md

-# Integrate audio and video features into an iOS app via Spark iOS SDK
+# Integrate Audio and Video Features into an iOS app using the Cisco Spark iOS SDK

 Let’s say you want to develop an app on the iOS platform that allows you and your customers to easily communicate with each other.
 You want to show your products, but also want to provide live support to them when they need help.
 Wouldn’t it be amazing if you could add audio and video into the app, and make the connections with a few simple touches?